The Loop Closing on Itself: How We Got Cited by ChatGPT (and It Brought Real Users)

 Apr 16 (PM)

-Back to peak in one afternoon. +13 points in under 4 hours by fixing 7 specific checks: testimonials, metrics, trust line, integrations page, case study, FAQPage schema, dense answer-first content on all sections.
+Back to peak in one afternoon. +13 points by fixing 7 checks: testimonials, metrics, trust line, integrations page, case study, FAQPage schema, dense answer-first content.

 | Fix | Time | Impact |